-Even nowadays, whenever you ask for an information regarding your trip, you will be politely answered, but covered with all sorts of questions immediately afterwards.
+Even nowadays, whenever you ask for information regarding your trip, you will be politely answered, but covered with all sorts of questions immediately afterward.

 „Really?
 You just… Travel… Visit, just like that?
-Well, why not, it’s surely nice.
+Well, why not, it’s sure nice.
 Only one night here?
-That’s a pity, real pity.“
+That’s a pity, a real pity.“

 Sometimes, when we thought to have asked – just another simple question, it used to turn out to be – more than unusual.
-Here is an example: small village near the Perucac Lake, with the same name.
-I was trying to find the center of the village, since there was one street going over the bridge, one news stand by the road, on the other side there was a restaurant, and then nothing for a while, field and forests, and a house or two.
+Here is an example: a small village near Perucac Lake, with the same name.
+I was trying to find the center of the village since there was one street going over the bridge, one newsstand by the road, on the other side there was a restaurant, and then nothing for a while, field, and forests, and a house or two.
 You get embarrassed when they tell you that „this is it, this is the center of the village“, embarrassed to have asked such a question.

 We spent a night at Perucac Lake, drove up the curves to more than a 1,000 meters high observation deck of Banjska stena.
-The road takes you through village of Mitrovac on Tara Mountain, and it’s fine up until the last five kilometers to Banjska stena.
-Than it’s either going by foot, or 10 kilometers per hour along macadam road.
+The road takes you through the village of Mitrovac on Tara Mountain, and it’s fine up until the last five kilometers to Banjska stena.
+Then it’s either going by foot or 10 kilometers per hour along macadam road.
 The path is praised by hikers in love with mountain trekking.
 The view up there – priceless, surreal!

 „The hostess then came forward… ’Kako se spavali?
 Dobro?’ – ’How have you slept?
 I hope you are refreshed’, and other kindly inquiries followed on, while she took from the hand of an attendant a silver salver, on which was a glass of slivovitsa, a plate of rose marmalade, and a large Bohemian cut crystal globular goblet of water, the contents of which, along with a chibouque, were the prelude to breakfast, which consisted of coffee and toast, and instead of milk we had rich boiled kaimak, as Turkish clotted cream is called.
 I have always been surprised to find that this undoubted luxury, which is to be found in every town, should be unknown throughout the greater part of Europe“, Paton said in the 19th century.